 It turns out that the most common way of learning is imitation.
 It is how children learn in their first years.
 It is how we acquire knowledge when we are in school or University.
 And it is also the main learning method during our careers.
-Imitation is so common in human behavior that a scientist suggested to change the name of our species from hommo sapiens, which means "man who thinks" to homo imitans, which means "man who imitates".
-It makes a lot of sense to me.
+Imitation is so common in human behavior that a scientist suggested changing the name of our species from hommo sapiens, which means "man who thinks" to homo imitans, which means "man who imitates".

-Imitation is also very common between animals.
+Imitation is also very common among animals.
 But a recent study showed that apes are more suitable to imitate while children show more tendency to over-imitate, in the sense that children make an attempt to improve the learnt skills.
-Innovation is therefore an essential part of the human behavior.
+Innovation is therefore an essential part of human behavior.

 One of the main features that make us more intelligent than animals and machines is our ability to generalize.
-In fact generalization is the only obstacle that Artificial Intelligence needs to achieve in order to surpass the human intelligence.
+In fact, generalization is the only obstacle that Artificial Intelligence needs to achieve in order to surpass human intelligence.

-Let's put as an example the concept of table.
-In our minds a table can have many different shapes and colors.
+Let's put as an example of the concept of a table.
+In our minds, a table can have many different shapes and colors.
 It can be used to place objects over it or to have lunch.
-All of us are able to identify any table without a doubt, even though we have never seen that table.
+All of us are able to identify any table without a doubt, even if we have never seen a particular one.
 This is because we have a flexible concept of what a table is.